Ulisetorr/pediatric_astrocytoma/README.md

 ### Repository content

-Here you will find 4 directories to perform the analyses.
-Two extra folders contain additonal information that can be useful to use this pipeline.
+* 4 directories to perform the analyses.
+* 2 extra directories contain additonal information.

 >### /bin/

-  Here you will find the scripts that are needed to perform the analyses.
-The scripts must be used in the order specified.
+Scripts to perform the analyses.
+ These must be runned in the order specified.
  The QC steps for RNAquatification and AlignmentQC are optional.

    1. **FastQC.sh**